kritiyer/AngioNet/README.md

 #expected time to load model: 8-10 seconds on a CPU, 15-17 seconds on a multi-GPU configuration
 ```
 The output is an untrained model with AngioNet architecture that you can fine-tune with your own data using the keras model API (https://www.tensorflow.org/api_docs/python/tf/keras/Model).
-To use a pre-trained model, please see: Softare as a Service Platform.
+To use a pre-trained model, please see: Software as a Service Platform.

 If training on your own data, please ensure images are 512x512 grayscale images.
 Label images are expected to be binary images where 0 is a background pixel and 1 is a vessel pixel.